ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-features-api}
 {: api}

-You can programmatically provide a list of features that highlights your product's attributes and benefits for users by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
+You can programmatically provide a list of features that highlight your product's attributes and benefits for users by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 The example adds a feature to the product that is named `Best feature` with the `This is the main feature of my product.` description:

 ```bash
 curl --request PATCH \